What is Dialectical Behavior Therapy (DBT)?

 Behavioral Skill Modules

-DBT Treatment Stages
+Dialectical Behavior Therapy Treatment Stages

 Stage 1

-In Stage 1, the client is unhappy and miserable with their behavior being out of control.
+In Stage 1, the client is unhappy with their behavior being out of control.
 Clients may be involved in types of self-destructive behaviors such as self-harm, suicidal tendencies, and alcohol and drug use.
 When clients first start their treatment, they very often describe themselves as living in hell.
-The goal at the end of Stage 1 is for the client to go from self-destructive behaviors to achieving behavioral control, thereby laying the groundwork to build a life worth living.
+The goal at the end of Stage 1 is for the client to go from self-destructive behaviors to achieving behavioral control, laying the groundwork to build a life worth living.

 Stage 2